NT411/Fullstack-Trading-Platform/README.md

 > ⚠️ **Disclaimer**
 > This is **NOT** a real trading platform.
 It is a demo for learning and fun, and it has **many security issues**.
 > Do **NOT** deploy it in production.
-> If you try to present this as an official financial application — **you could go to jail.**

 ---